nosovicki/gog/README.md

 # Installation

-1. Install Rlwrap and Racket.
+1. Install Rlwrap and Racket
+2. Clone GOG
+3. Add GOG launcher to your path

 Assuming you have ubuntu:

     sudo apt-get install racket rlwrap

-2. Add GOG launcher to your path.
-Assuming you have put GOG into /opt/:
+    sudo git clone https://github.com/nosovicki/gog.git /opt/gog
     sudo ln -s /opt/gog/gog /usr/bin/

-After that, you can run GOG interactively and pass programs to it, for example:
+After that, you can run GOG interactively and / or pass programs to it:

     gog
     gog examples/life.gog